Latest News

 Taliban: Pakistani air strikes in Afghanistan kill at least 13, Taliban claims

-The Afghan Taliban government reported that Pakistani air strikes in three provinces of Afghanistan killed at least 13 people, including 11 children.
-This is a resurgence of a conflict which has claimed hundreds lives this year.
+The Afghan Taliban government reported that Pakistani air strikes on Wednesday killed at least thirteen people, including 11 children.
+This is a resurgence of the conflict which has claimed hundreds of lives in this year.

 Taliban spokesperson Zabihullah Mojahid stated that at least?14 other people - including children and women – were injured by strikes that violated Afghanistan’s airspace, and bombed homes of civilians in the provinces Kunar, Khost, and Paktika.